7th Street–Georgia Avenue Limited: Cash Free pilot

 On June 24, 2018, route 79 began a six-month cash free pilot for WMATA.
 According to WMATA, route 79 was selected for the pilot due to its proximity to retail stores and Metrorail stations to purchase or load SmarTrip cards, as well as alternative bus service for cash-paying riders.
-Passenger wishing to pay with cash would have to ride the local route 70 instead.
+Passengers wishing to pay with cash would have to ride the local route 70 instead.

 Controversy

 The pilot had passengers worried overall.
 Non SmarTrip riders will lose access to one of the most heavily used bus lines in the system.

 It is something that’s a trend within the industry, but we want to see how that plays out here in our community.